 Our popular “Russell” log home plan with custom modifications…a little imagination turns a basic plan into a one-of-a-kind log home!

 In North Georgia stands the commanding Ponderosa Lodge created of Douglas Fir handcrafted by North American Log Crafters.
 Superior finishing by local professionals resulted in a masterpiece of craftsmanship.
 Local stone fireplaces set off a luxurious log home perfect for weekend guests.
 Four bedrooms with ensuites, two full kitchens and expansive indoor and outdoor living space make this the ultimate in country entertaining.

-A true timeless beauty this home blends rustic and elegant features, its impressive beams warming soaring spaces lit with natural light from many windows.
-Another of the oldest home building techniques, Timber Frame showcases the strength of wood and the skill of the craftsman!
+A true timeless beauty, this home blends timber frame design with casual lodge decor, its impressive beams warming soaring spaces full of natural light.
+One of the oldest home building techniques, Timber Frame showcases the beauty of wood and the skill of the craftsman!
 Ask how timber frame or timber elements can add structural strength and visual impact to your custom home.